wso2/product-sp/modules/samples/publishers/wikipedia/README.txt

    and extract the compressed XML articles dump file
 2. Start the WSO2 DAS Server
 3. In the DAS Management Console, navigate to Carbon Applications -> Add
-4. Install the DAS Composite Application for the Smart Home sample from <DAS_HOME>/samples/capps/Wikipedia.car
+4. Install the DAS Composite Application for the Wikipedia sample from <DAS_HOME>/samples/capps/Wikipedia.car
-5. Go to <DAS_HOME>/samples/publishers/wikipedia directory via console
+5. Go to <DAS_HOME>/samples/wikipedia directory via console
 6. Edit build.xml file's path property to point to Wikipedia article XML dump file, and count to the number of articles to be published as events, -1 for all
 7. Type 'ant' from the console (This will create arbitrary values for each parameter in the stream and send as an event)